Hellevator

-Hellevator is a 2015 American horror game show produced by Jason Blum for his Blumhouse Productions banner & Todd Lubin in which a team of three contestants rides a haunted elevator through an abandoned slaughterhouse.
+Hellevator is an American horror game show produced by Jason Blum for his Blumhouse Productions banner and Todd Lubin in which a team of three contestants rides a haunted elevator through an abandoned slaughterhouse.
 The show is hosted by Jen and Sylvia Soska and premiered on October 21, 2015, on Game Show Network.
 The debut episode was watched by 503,000 viewers.

 The four episode second season began airing October 7, 2016, at 9:00 p.m.
 A team of four players begins the game, one is taken from them at the beginning of the show and placed in a cell designated as the Inferno.

 Gameplay

 Each episode centers around a legend whose central figure committed horrific deeds, generally torture and/or murder of multiple victims.
 The challenges in each episode are based on that legend.